technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 6 - Configure work classification rulesets for unified routing.md

     ![A screenshot of a computer Description automatically generated](./media/media6/image15.png)

-**Summary** - You have created configured the ruleset in the admin center for worksteam
+**Summary** - You have configured the ruleset in the admin center for worksteam